Universal Freezing Transitions of Dipole-Conserving Chains: Critical scaling and exponents

-In the previous sections we presented strong analytic and numerical evidence of the existence of a universal $d$-independent transition at the critical filling $\nu_c=(k-2)^{-1}$.
-In this section, we numerically determine for $d=2,3$ the dimension of the largest Krylov sectors in typical symmetry sectors at different values of the filling $\nu$, so as to characterise the scaling with $L$ of the ratio $r_{d,k}(N,X)$ as a function of $\nu$.
-In Fig.~\ref{fig:RatioCritical}(a)-(b) we report exact numerical results for $r_{2,k}(N,X)$ and $k=5,6$ as a function of a few small values of $L$ and a few values of $\nu$.
-Here $(N,X)$ is always chosen to be the largest symmetry sector for a given $N$, that is, we always have center of mass located exactly at or just next to the middle of the chain.
-These values of $r_{2,k}(N,X)$ were obtained by numerically partitioning the chosen $(N,X)$ sector into all its Krylov sectors, identifying the largest one, and dividing the dimension of the latter by the numerically determined $D_{N,X}^{(2)}$.
-We see how below $\nu_c$ the ratio $r_{2,k}(N,X)$ appears to be decaying exponentially with $L$, while above $\nu_c$ it remains always close to $1$, consistently with a phase transition characterised by \cref{eq:ratio2} happening at $\nu_c$.
-At the critical filling $\nu_c$ we find an intermediate behaviour, with $r_{d,k}(N,X)$ still decaying to zero with $L$ but more slowly than for $\nu<\nu_c$.
-Following \cite{Pozderac_DinfHSF} we numerically verify that $r_{d,k}(N,X)$ at $\nu=\nu_c$ decays to zero only polynomially with $L$, a feature conjectured to hold only at the critical point.
-Based on the evidence from Section \ref{sec:weakFragNumerics} we study the dimension of the unique Krylov sector that contains a BES, which is expected to be the largest.
+In Fig.~\ref{fig:RatioCritical}(a)-(b) we report exact numerical results for $r^{(2,k)}_{N,X}$ and $k=5,6$ as a function of a few small values of $L$ and a few values of $\nu$.
+Here $(N,X)$ is always chosen to be the largest symmetry sector for a given $N$, that is, we always have centre of mass located exactly at or just next to the middle of the chain.
+These values of $r^{(2,k)}_{N,X}$ were obtained by numerically partitioning the chosen $(N,X)$ sector into all its Krylov sectors, identifying the largest one, and dividing the dimension of the latter by the numerically determined $D_{N,X}^{(2)}$.
+We see how below $\nu_c$ the ratio $r^{(2,k)}_{N,X}$ appears to be decaying exponentially with $L$, while above $\nu_c$ it remains always close to $1$, consistently with a phase transition characterised by \cref{eq:ratio2} happening at $\nu_c$.

+At the critical filling $\nu_c$ we find an intermediate behaviour, with $r^{(d,k)}_{N,X}$ still decaying to zero with $L$ but more slowly than for $\nu<\nu_c$.
+Following the results of \cite{Pozderac_DinfHSF} for $d=\infty$, we numerically verify that $r^{(d,k)}_{N,X}$ at $\nu=\nu_c$ decays to zero only polynomially with $L$, a feature expected to hold only at the critical point.
+To do so, based on the evidence from Section \ref{sec:weakFragNumerics}, we study the dimension of a Krylov sector that contains a blockage-free extended state, as the former is expected to represent the largest Krylov subspace within the $(N,X)$ sector it belongs to.
 In this way we avoid the need to partition the symmetry sector into all of its Krylov subsectors, and thus we manage to reach slightly higher values of $L$.
-We always choose $\nu \simeq \nu_c$ and $\nu_x = 1/2$ such that this BES has empty boundary sites and contains no sequence of $k-2$ holes, as pictured below
+We always choose $\nu \simeq \nu_c$ and $\nu_x = 1/2$ such that the blockage-free extended state has empty boundary sites and contains no sequence of $k-2$ holes, as pictured below